Icosa-Computing/langchain-icosa/README.md

 2. `thresh_param`: Overrides the thresh parameter.
 3. `risk_param`: Overrides the risk parameter.
 4. `weight`: Overrides the weight parameter.
 5. `seed`: Sets the seed for the LLM.
+Defaults to 0.

 However, unlike invoke, streaming does not support different response types.
 All streams will include the final reasoning.